furiousteabag/lnk/README.md

     Launches FZF to search for a link and remove it. lnk git git-command-args...
-    Execute a git command specified by git-command-args, e.g. 'lnk git push' lnk update
+    Execute a git command specified by git-command-args, e.g. 'lnk git push' or 'lnk git diff HEAD^ HEAD' to see changes from last commit. lnk update
     Update the script itself from source. lnk help